-Dr. Stephen A. Klien teaches and serves as Basic Course Director for COMM 1200: Public Speaking, and also teaches courses in argumentation, political communication, and rhetorical studies.
+Dr. Stephen A. Klien serves as the Director of Undergraduate Studies for the Department of Communication.
+He teaches courses in political communication, argumentation, and rhetorical studies.
 He also has professional experience in faculty development, and is a current Faculty Fellow for MU’s Teaching For Learning Center (T4LC) specializing in the evaluation of teaching.
 His current work is focused on the development of training resources for improving the collection, interpretation and use of student feedback survey data by faculty.
 His other research interests lie in the criticism of contemporary political rhetoric, with particular attention paid to the constitution of public character and citizen agency.
 His most recent work has focused on the rhetorical construction of ideology and agency by female conservatives, as well as on the constitution of citizen agency in post-9/11 war films.

 Comm 3572 – Argument and Advocacy

 Comm 4491 – Political Public Address